KaranKumar296/Car_price_predictor/README.md

 ❗ Outliers: Extreme values in kilometers driven and price skewed model performance until treated.

 ❗ Multicollinearity: Some features were highly correlated, affecting regression model assumptions.

-# 🔮 Future Enhancements
-Add more features like engine size, transmission, insurance type, and service history.

-Apply advanced ensemble methods like XGBoost, LightGBM, or CatBoost.

-Implement cross-validation and grid search for better hyperparameter tuning.

-Integrate real-time car listing data for dynamic predictions.

-Deploy as a REST API for integration into other platforms.